abdelhay-nader/TMDB-team-g/README.md

 * **Ahmad Ossama (me)**

 This application displays a dynamic movies' android application implemented using Kotlin language and json API.
-This is considered as the final project of Android development Training in **Sprints** Company
+This is considered as the final project of Android development Training in **Sprints** Company.